 Where Is the Web Browser on the PS5?

 If you’re an owner of the previous generation, you will likely remember the internet browser app available directly on the home screen.
 With it you could open up all kinds of sites and services, from walkthroughs on Gamestop up to HTML5 and flash sites.
 Unfortunately, the same app is not available on the PS5 officially.

-The official PS5 FAQ claims there is no web browser on the gaming console.
-So if you log in to your PS account, there is no browser app on the system menu, but you can access the Internet with a bit of white hack.
+You see, the official PS5 FAQ claims that there is no web browser on the gaming console itself.
+So if you log in to your PS account, you will not find the browser app on the system menu.
+Does that mean that your PlayStation can’t browse the internet?
+Well, officially no, but there’s an exploit available.
 To go online and browse the Internet, you will have to exploit the Twitter login feature.

 Here are the steps you should follow to get into the “non-existing” PS5 web browser.
 It would help if you started with the Users and head into the Accounts menu.

 In the next step, select the “Link with Other Services” button.
 Among offered options, choose the link that will take you to a Twitter account.
 You can log into the popular social network with your credentials on that page, but ignore that and pick the Twitter icon just above the login tabs.

 The PlayStation software will take you to an online browser Twitter login screen.
 Now use your credentials, and you will go to your feed.

 Technically, you have an Internet browser opened in front of you.
 However, the functionalities of the PS5’s hidden browser are minimal.

 How to Use Google on PS5 to Browse the Internet